-After a Hamar product is installed and when the program is run for the first time, the user is prompted to enter the Product Registration Code (see Figure 18).
-To obtain the Product Registration Code, send the PC ID Code (automatically generated - see Figure 20) displayed on the screen to Hamar Laser Support (Support@hamarlaser.com).
-A Hamar representative will issue a Product Registration Code via email to complete the registration process (see Figure 19).
+After a Hamar product is installed and when the program is run for the first time, the user is prompted to enter the Product Registration Code (see Figure 17).
+To obtain the Product Registration Code, send the PC ID Code displayed on the screen to Hamar Laser Support (Support@hamarlaser.com).
+A Hamar representative will issue a Product Registration Code via email to complete the registration process (see Figure 18).